truenas/middleware/docs/userguide/freenas_jails.rst

 **Add Storage:** used to configure the jail to access an area of storage as described in :ref:`Add Storage`.

+**Upload Plugin:** used to manually upload a plugin previously downloaded from the `plugins repository <http://download.freenas.org/plugins/9/x64/>`_.

 **Start/Stop:** this icon will vary, depending upon the current "Status" of the jail.
 If the jail is currently stopped, the icon will be green and can be used to start the jail.
 If the jail is currently running, the icon will be red and can be used to stop the jail.
 A stopped jail and its applications are inaccessible until it is restarted.

-**Shell:** used to access a
+**Restart:** used to restart the jail.

-*root* command prompt in order to configure the selected jail from the command line.
+**Shell:** used to access a *root* command prompt in order to configure the selected jail from the command line.
 When finished, type :command:`exit` to close the shell.

-**Delete:** deleting the specified jail also deletes any software that was installed in that jail.
-The GUI will display a warning which requires you to click the "Yes" button, indicating that you are sure that you want to delete the jail, before this operation is performed.

 .. _Accessing a Jail Using SSH: